viswanathgs/ml-zettelkasten/papers-neuro-ai.md

     - Evalauted on two categories of tasks:
       - (1) sensory processing (MNIST, CIFAR-10)
       - (2) decision making (chess)
-    - TODO: > By including peripheral sensors alongside the central BPU circuit, we test whether the BPU can support generalized cognition under realistic biological constraints.
+    - > By including peripheral sensors alongside the central BPU circuit, we test whether the BPU can support generalized cognition under realistic biological constraints.
-    - TODO: > Finally, to understand how far this advantage can scale, we introduce a directed, signed degree–corrected Stochastic Block Model (DCSBM) that lets us expand the larval connectome up to 5x while faithfully preserving its block-level wiring statistics and synaptic polarity.
+    - > Finally, to understand how far this advantage can scale, we introduce a directed, signed degree–corrected Stochastic Block Model (DCSBM) that lets us expand the larval connectome up to 5x while faithfully preserving its block-level wiring statistics and synaptic polarity.
 - **BPU Architecture**: (Fig 1)
   - The entire connectome is used as a **fixed-weight recurrent core**, with only the input and output projections trained.
 Anologous to **reservoir computing**.
   - **Axon-to-dendrite connectivity adjacency matrix** (from electron microscopy) as the **signed directed recurrent weight matrix**.
 Directional polarity (excitatory or inhibitory) assigned to each connection by multiplying synaptic counts with neurotransmitter-based annotations.